eukestad/Pymaceuticals-Capomulin-Review/README.md

 ## Summary
 This project reviews the Capomulin treatment regimen for squamous cell carcinoma (SCC) as compared to other treatment regimens for Pymaceuticals.

-Some observations and insights that are outlined in the report are:
+The followign are some observations and insights that are outlined in the report:

 * The study reviewed the progress of 249 mice with about an even split between male (50.2%) and female (49.8%) mice.